Azure Blob Storage

 To use Azure Blob Storage, you first need to create a Storage Account and a Resource Group for it.
 You can read more under Microsoft Storage Accounts documentation.

 You can create a Storage Container from your Storage Account under Data Storage -> Containers.
-Use the name of the container as the endpoint when setting up the resource in step 2
+Use the name of the container as the endpoint when setting up the resource, as described in Adding Azure Blob Storage as a resource.

 The other remaining credentials can be found under Security + networking -> Access Keys